jundalisay/spblist/content/en/research/hume/treatise/book-1/part-2/section-01.md

 **We reject the mind's infinite capacity.** *

-> *Superphysics Note: We assume that Hume is bashing the infinite divisibility of space by Descartes-Spinoza since he bashes both in another Section
+{{< n n="We assume that Hume is bashing the infinite divisibility of space by Descartes-Spinoza since he bashes both in another Section" >}}

 Instead, we suppose that the mind can reach the final division of its ideas.*

-> *Superphysics Note: This is now Planck length and Planck time which are not derived experimentally, but from derivation from known constants
+{{< n n="This is now Planck length and Planck time which are not derived experimentally, but from derivation from known constants" >}}